gregorlorenzo/flicklog/docs/project_guideline.md

 Our deployment process is streamlined through Vercel's Git integration.

 1. **Pre-commit Hooks:** Lint, format, and type-check locally.
 2. **Pull Request Checks:** When a PR is opened, Vercel automatically runs tests and a build check.
+The build command is `prisma generate && next build`.
 A preview deployment is generated for review.
 3. **Production Deploy:** Merging a PR to the `main` branch automatically deploys the latest version to production.

 ---